 -

-Once the paint is ground to smoothness, transfer it to an airtight container such as a glass or plastic jar.
-Label the container with the color name and date.
+Once the paint is smooth, transfer it to an airtight container and label it with the color name and date.

 -

-Allow the paint to sit overnight to wet the pigments with the binding agent thoroughly.
+Let the paint sit overnight to fully integrate the pigments with the binding agent.

 -

-After the paint has rested, it is ready to use.
+After resting, your homemade gouache paint is ready to use.

-The amount of gouache binding agent depends on the pigments and the viscosity of the color you want.
+Note: The amount of gouache binding agent depends on the pigments and the desired viscosity.
+Some organic pigments may require a wetting agent to aid in dispersion.

 Gouache Paint Making Kit